Trump files lawsuit to avoid Jan. 6 committee subpoena

 Former President Donald Trump is suing the House committee investigating the Jan.
 6 attack on the U.S. Capitol in an attempt to block a subpoena requiring him to testify.

+The lawsuit filed Friday alleges that the subpoena "is invalid, unlawful, and unenforceable because President Trump, as a former president of the United States, has absolute immunity from being compelled to testify before Congress or a committee thereof regarding his actions as head of a co-equal branch of government."

+It also argues that while other presidents "voluntarily agreed to testify or turn over documents in response to a congressional subpoena, no president or former president has ever been compelled to do so."

-"Long-held precedent and practice maintain that separation of powers prohibits Congress from compelling a President to testify before it," Trump attorney David A. Warrington said in a statement announcing Trump's intentions.
+In a statement provided to CBS News Friday night, Trump attorney David A. Warrington said that: "Long held precedent and practice maintain that separation of powers prohibits Congress from compelling a president to testify before it."

 The committee voted to subpoena Trump during its final hearing before the midterm elections and formally did so last month, demanding testimony from the former president.
 Committee member members allege Trump "personally orchestrated" a multi-part effort to overturn the results of the 2020 election.